June 15, 2020

 We have made attaching “physically” mounted objects to the virtual machines launched by AIM easier with the new “Attach to existing virtual machine” feature.
 If you attach an AIM-mounted disk image, AIM-created RAM disk, or VHDX, you will be asked to place the object offline so that the virtual machine has exclusive access to it.
 If you attach a folder or archive mounted by AIM with CD/DVD-ROM emulation, you will not need to place the object offline (but please note it will be read only) as that concept is not relevant to CD/DVD-ROM emulation.

 While not a new feature per se, we have been experimenting lately with using PowerShell Direct to interact with the virtual machines launched by AIM.
 Using PowerShell Direct (if both the host and virtual machine are running Windows 10 or Windows 2016) allows you to run PowerShell commands such as Copy-Item and Enter-PSSession against a virtual machine, regardless of its network or remote management settings.
 Copy-Item is somewhat self explanatory and Enter-PSSession allows you to run commands within the virtual machine.
 See https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/powershell-direct for more information.
-Please note that PowerShell will ask for credentials of the account within the virtual machine that you are interested in, which you can simply provide as DOMAIN\USER if AIM has already performed Windows authentication bypass… but please note that even though you do not need to provide a password because of AIM’s Windows authentication bypass, PowerShell Direct still requires that the account had one.
+Please note that PowerShell will ask for credentials of the account within the virtual machine that you are interested in, which you must provide as DOMAIN\USER or COMPUTER\USER.
+You do not need to enter a password if AIM has already performed Windows authentication bypass… but please note that even though you do not need to provide a password, PowerShell Direct still requires that the account originally had one.

 Here you can see PowerShell Direct in action, copying a file to the host from a SANS Windows 10 workstation launched into a VM by AIM: